Skip to content

 How to Create an Evaluation Form That Generates Feedback Worth Acting On

 Most evaluation forms produce data no one uses.
 A five-star rating for “overall experience.”
 A slider from 1 to 10.
-A text box at the end that says “Additional comments?” that 90% of people leave blank.
+A text box at the end that says “Additional comments?” and collects either silence or polite generalities.

 The problem isn’t the format — it’s that the questions don’t create pressure to think.
 Stars and sliders are easy to click without engaging.
 They produce numbers that feel quantitative but don’t explain anything.

 A well-designed evaluation form does two things differently: it asks about specific behaviors and outcomes rather than general impressions, and it uses structure to surface the context behind any score.
-This guide explains how to build one, with templates for the five most common evaluation scenarios.
+We built the template set below around those two principles: anchored ratings, targeted open-ended prompts, and conditional follow-ups for the five most common evaluation scenarios.

 What Is an Evaluation Form?